Southern Regional Algebra Conference 2022

-The Department of Mathematics of Georgia College & State University cordially invites you and your colleagues to attend the Southern Regional Algebra Conference 2021 (SRAC 2021), to be held virtually this year.
-The in-person SRAC meetings will resume in Spring 2022 and will be held here at Georgia College & State University.
-The program will start on Friday, March 19, 2021 at 1 PM and end on Sunday, March 21, 2021 at 12:30 PM.
-Please visit the official conference webpage located in the Overview menu at the right.
+The Department of Mathematics of Georgia College & State University hosted the Southern Regional Algebra Conference 2022 (SRAC 2022), which was held on the campus of Georgia College & State University in Milledgeville, GA, on March 18-20, 2022.
+The program began on Friday, March 18, 2022 at 1 PM and ended on Sunday, March 20, 2022 at 12:30 PM.
+Please visit the official SRAC conference webpage located in the sidebar at the right.

 The Mathematics Department Honors Lunch is an event held every spring where we recognize those students who have received various departmental awards and honors.
-The 2019 Honors Lunch took place on Friday, April 26, 2019 from Noon to 2 p.m.
+The 2023 Honors Lunch details will be posted when date is scheduled in the spring of 2023.

 MAA Southeastern Section Conference